zivtech/bear/tests/README.txt

 To set up test framework, run composer install in this directory.

 After the installer runs, add your site to your machine's hosts file so the tests will be able to interact with the site.

-Run tests with bin/behat
+Edit behat.yml to set the base_url and webroot properly.

+If you do not have Selenium setup, you can only run tests with Goutte, which means tests will not use Javascript.
+To run only tests that don't require Javascript, use:
+    bin/behat --tags "~@javascript"

 The tests must be run from the machine hosting the site.